Stop Wasting 89% of Your AI Agent's Tokens on CLI Noise

 A team of 10 developers wastes approximately $1,750/month on noise tokens alone.

-Here's default PHPUnit output for a test suite with 500 tests, 1 failure:
+Here's the default PHPUnit output for a test suite with 500 tests, 1 failure:

 PHPUnit 12.5.14 by Sebastian Bergmann and contributors.